 - Click Modify scene to open the Designer.

-- Open Layer properties by clicking the layer options tool and choosing Layer properties.You can also click directly on the layer name to open Layer properties.
-Layers with styling or symbology options will open the Layer Style or Layer Symbology panes, respectively .
+- Click the layer options tool and select Layer Properties.You can also click directly on the layer name to open the layer properties when styling options aren't available.

 You can use numeric or text attributes in layers to filter features in your scenes.
 For example, if you have a layer with buildings of New York City with the year built for each feature, you can visualize only buildings built between 1910 and 1930.
 By applying filters in a scene, you can stress the important features in your scene and filter out unnecessary data.
 You can filter feature layers; and 3D object, point, and point cloud scene layers.